SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 * Number of points (between 0 and 100), when the submitted code is compiled successfully (there are no syntactic errors) and can be tested.
   -	If our solution is **completely correct**, all tests are marked in green and we receive **100 points**.
   -	If our solution is **incorrect**, some tests are marked in red and we receive **less than 100** or **0 points**.
-*	If there are syntactic errors in our program, we receive a **compile time error message**.
+*	If there are syntactic errors in our program, we receive a **compile-time error message**.

 ### How do I Register at SoftUni Judge?
 Just use your id (Username + Password) from the site [softuni.bg](softuni.bg).
 If you haven't yet registered, go right ahead – it will take no more than a minute since it's just a standard website registration.